ksclarke/jiiify/README.md

 Once you run the `target/startup.sh` script, you'll be told which ports to use to connect your profiling or debugging client.
 If you want to enable these options on a remote machine instead, you'll need to edit the `target/startup.sh` file (after you've run the build) to allow that.

+### Known Gotchas

+If you use an IDE that builds the project automatically but doesn't refresh the project's resources at the same time you may run into issues with the startup script, self-signed certificates, etc. Consider turning off automatic building of this project in your IDE if this happens.

 ### License

 [BSD 3-Clause License](https://github.com/ksclarke/jiiify/blob/master/LICENSE.txt)